Suraj151/esp8266-framework/README.md

 `t=1` is Ed25519 and is instant; `f=b` is the `/etc/ssh` host-key directory.

 **`scp -s` is slow.**
 Transfers stream in small chunks and pay flash-write cost on overwrite, which lands around 0.2 to 1 KB/s.
-Firmware belongs on OTA ([§7.9](#79-sftp-and-scp-file-transfer)).
+Firmware belongs on OTA ([§7.10](#710-sftp-and-scp-file-transfer)).

 **`fedit` will not exit.**
 Press Esc for the menu, then `!w` to save and leave or `!c` to discard.

 **Tab completion works but the arrow keys don't recall history.**
 History is a file, so it needs storage; completion reads the in-RAM registry and works either way ([§7.6](#76-the-dispatcher)).

+**A second telnet client just hangs.**
+It won't any more: telnet keeps a pool, and a client arriving when every slot is taken is told `no telnet session available, try again later` and closed.
+If you see that message, either a session is idle and about to be reaped, or the pool is genuinely smaller than the number of people trying to log in — raise `TELNET_MAX_SESSIONS`, and the session table grows with it ([§7.9](#79-multi-terminal-session-lifecycle)).

+**`echo something > /proc/uptime` prints `cannot write`.**
+That is correct — `/proc` is generated and read-only.
+The message appears when the last block is written, so a redirect that fails halfway still tells you ([§7.7](#77-pipes-and-redirection)).

 ### 18.5 Questions that come up